Inia68/tenkai-pow3/readme.md

 I  will maybe put public my homunculus sources soon aswell if this repo got some merge requests

+We created a open-source channel aswell if you have any question: [Join the discord's channel](https://discord.gg/7U5bJUy)

 ### TODO:
 - Datapack isnt 100% complete